Overview

 Key concepts

-At its core, EDSL revolves around the notion of a Question answered by an AI Agent using a large language Model, producing a Result.
+At its core, EDSL is built on the concept of a Question being answered by an AI Agent, using a large language Model to generate a response that is returned as a formatted Result.
 These results can be analyzed, visualized, shared, or further utilized to refine subsequent questions.
 EDSL supports various question types (free text, multiple choice, etc.) that can be grouped into a Survey that operates either in parallel or based on specific rules and conditional logic.

 A question can also be parameterized with a Scenario to provide contextual data or variations in the prompts that are presented to the language model(s), facilitating simultaneous administration of different versions of questions.
 This functionality can be particularly useful for data labeling tasks, where a question can be administered for each piece of data in a dataset at once to produce an annotated dataset.